top of page

 FRIDAY

 Morning workshops led by tutor.
 Afternoons are your time for writing.
 Late afternoon trip up onto the moor.
-Dinner in the evening.
+In the evening a guest speaker joins the group.

 SATURDAY